Altar Servers, Lectors, Ushers, and Extraordinary Ministers of Holy Communion

 Extraordinary Minister of Holy Communion

 The Extraordinary Ministers of Holy Communion assist the priests by distributing communion at Sunday Masses.
 Following the 10:30 A.M.
 Sunday Mass, they rotate taking communion to the sick and homebound, read the day’s scriptures and pray with them.
 The ministers are appointed by the pastor and attend a diocesan training session, Eucharistic Ministers serve a three year tenure.

-Being an altar server is an activity available to those of St. Agnes Parish beginning in the 4rd grade.
-The altar servers assist the priests at Sunday Mass, weddings, funerals, Benediction, and the Stations of the Cross.
+Altar servers assist the priests at Sunday Mass, weddings, funerals, Benediction, and the Stations of the Cross.
+Altar serving is open to boys and girls in the parish beginning in the 5th grade.
 Altar servers must attend a series of training sessions and make a commitment to serve at the times they are scheduled.
 The training sessions take place in the Summer of the fourth grade year.
 Through serving at the Altar of Jesus Christ, the server participates in the public worship of the Church and learns more about the life and work of the Catholic priest.

 Ushers have a vital role in the celebration of the liturgy.
 It is their duty to provide a warm welcome and assistance, if needed, to parishioners and visitors to St. Agnes.
 Ushers main duties include taking up the collection, directing traffic during communion and cleaning up after Mass.
 Ushers are more than doorkeepers; they are “doors” giving open access to the warmth of holy fellowship in the Spirit of Jesus.